SolastaMods/SolastaUnfinishedBusiness/Documentation/Spells.md

 **[Ranger]**

-You transmute your quiver so it produces an endless supply of non-magical ammunition, which seems to leap into your hand when you reach for it.
-On each of your turns until the spell ends, you can use a bonus action to make two attacks when holding a two ranged weapon.
-Each time you make such a ranged attack, your quiver magically replaces the piece of ammunition you used with a similar piece of non-magical ammunition.
+You transmute your quiver so it automatically makes the ammunition leap into your hand when you reach for it.
+On each of your turns until the spell ends, you can use a bonus action to make two attacks with a ranged weapon.

 # 260. - *Synaptic Static* © (V) level 5 Evocation [UB]